magento/devdocs/src/guides/v2.4/install-gde/prereq/elasticsearch.md

 1. The search engine processes the request.

-1. Communication returns along the same route, with the Elasticsearch web server acting as a secure reverse proxy.
+1. Communication returns along the same route, with the Elasticsearch/OpenSearch web server acting as a secure reverse proxy.

 ## Prerequisites {#es-prereq}